ShaBoiJimmy/deep_sort_yolov3/README.md

   For the JETSON TX2, you are not able to install some of the dependencies by using **pip** so you need to install from souces.

   1) Here is the [link](https://scikit-learn.org/stable/developers/advanced_installation.html) to install scikit learn from sources.
+  2) Here is the [link](https://www.numpy.org/devdocs/user/building.html) to install NumPy from sources.
+  3) Here is the [link](https://docs.opencv.org/3.4/d7/d9f/tutorial_linux_install.html) to install OpenCV from sources.